 Associate in Applied Science

-The program will teach the fundamental skills needed to be an excellent paramedic clinician.
-The paramedic profession is built around interaction with people, meaning the program will utilize information to enhance human interaction as it applies to the prehospital environment.
-This program seeks to provide opportunities for students to develop an appreciation of patient diversity with the goal of developing treatment plans to meet the needs of the individual patient interaction.
+Paramedic Science will teach the fundamental skills needed to be an excellent paramedic clinician.
+The foundation of the paramedic profession is meaningful interaction with people.
+This program will utilize information to enhance human interaction as it applies to the prehospital environment.
+This program also seeks to provide opportunities for students to develop an appreciation of patient diversity with the goal of developing treatment plans to meet the needs of the individual patient interaction.

-Maintaining professionalism is essential for our growth as a profession.
+Maintaining professionalism is essential for our growth in this area of specialty.
 Professional providers are set apart from others by virtue of dignity, worthiness, and level of responsibility.
 Peers look to professional providers for leadership and expect more than an ordinary demonstration of good human relations.
 This program will require professional demeanor from all participants.

 The Paramedic Science Program prepares students to enter the paramedic profession as entry-level clinicians.
 A strong foundation in liberal arts and sciences provides the required fundamental knowledge and necessary communication skills.
 An evidence-based curriculum is reviewed and revised annually by experts and overseen by the programâ€™s Advisory Committee.
 In order to provide a realistic, hands-on, and safe learning environment, high-fidelity simulators are used in skills laboratory prior to entering clinical and field rotations.
 The Paramedic Science Program at CCM operates as a consortium model making hospital clinical sponsorship unnecessary.